 Once chilled, take out of refrigerator.
 With a stand or hand mixer, start on low and slowly turn the speed higher until the lotion becomes light and fluffy (around 3–5 minutes).

 As you read a book or listen to your favorite podcast, go ahead and put on a face mask on and let it work on your skin.

 A mud mask is a great way to cleanse and detoxify your skin.
 Be sure to look for products without chemicals that may irritate your skin instead of nourishing it.

 DoTerra has a great mud facial mask or you can make your own by following the recipe below.

 2 teaspoons bentonite clay

 2 teaspoons of honey

 1 drop Melaleuca oil

-Combine clay and vinegar in bowl and stir until well combined.Tip: For a thicker mask, add an additional half teaspoon of clay.
+Combine clay and honey in bowl and stir until well combined.Tip: For a thicker mask, add an additional half teaspoon of clay.

 Add essential oils.